The Green Card: Everything You Need to Know

 Victims of human trafficking, including those who have been subjected to forced labor or sex trafficking, may be eligible to apply for a Green Card under the T visa program.
 The T visa program is designed to provide immigration relief and protection to victims of human trafficking who have suffered severe physical or mental abuse and have cooperated with law enforcement in the investigation or prosecution of the trafficking.

-To be eligible for a T visa-based Green Card, an individual must meet the following criteria:
+To be eligible for a T visa-based Green Card, an individual must meet the following criteria.

-• They must be a victim of human trafficking or the parent, spouse, or child of a victim of human trafficking.
+- They must be a victim of human trafficking or the parent, spouse, or child of a victim of human trafficking.

-• They must have suffered severe physical or mental abuse as a result of the trafficking.
+- They must have suffered severe physical or mental abuse as a result of the trafficking.

-• They must have information about the trafficking and be willing to cooperate with law enforcement in the investigation or prosecution of the trafficking.
+- They must have information about the trafficking and be willing to cooperate with law enforcement in the investigation or prosecution of the trafficking.

-• They must obtain a certification from a law enforcement agency that they have been helpful, are currently being helpful, or are likely to be helpful in the investigation or prosecution of the trafficking.
+- They must obtain a certification from a law enforcement agency that they have been helpful, are currently being helpful, or are likely to be helpful in the investigation or prosecution of the trafficking.

 Once an individual has been granted a T visa, they may apply for a Green Card after three years of continuous presence in the United States.
-To apply for a T visa-based Green Card, the individual must file a Form I-485, Application to Register Permanent Residence or Adjust Status, with the USCIS.
+To apply for a T visa-based Green Card, the individual must file a Form I-485, Application to Register Permanent Residence or Adjust Status, with the U.S. Citizenship and Immigration Services (USCIS).
+The T visa program has a cap of 5,000 visas per year, and demand often exceeds supply.

 Special Immigrant Juvenile Green Cards